 - Short stature with delayed bone age, expressive language delay, a triangular face with a prominent nose and deep-set eyes

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Floating-Harbor syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

 In Depth Information

 - The Online Mendelian Inheritance in Man (OMIM) database contains genetics resources that discuss Floating-Harbor syndrome.
 Click on the link to go to OMIM and review these resources.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Floating-Harbor syndrome.
 Click on the link to view a sample search on this topic.